Harishanan/Machine-Learning-HPC-/README.md

       sudo scp /etc/munge/munge.key /nfs/slurm/

+MUNGE services can be enabled and started utilising following command:

+      sudo systemctl enable munge
+      sudo systemctl start munge

-Once MUNGE is set up, following command can be used to chec the status of munge:
+After setting up MUNGE, the following command can be used to check the status of MUNGE:

       sudo systemctl status munge